Mazda RX-8 Hydrogen RE: Specifications

-The hydrogen tank is made of aluminum and carbon fibre and has a capacity of 110 liters at 350 bar stores up to 2.4 kilograms of hydrogen and is fitted in addition to the 61 liter gasoline tank.
+The hydrogen tank is made up of aluminum and carbon fibre and has a capacity of 110 liters at 350 bar stores up to 2.4 kilograms of hydrogen and is fitted in addition to the 61-liter gasoline tank.
 The car can be switched from gasoline to hydrogen mode using a button in the cabin.
 The Hydrogen tank takes up most of the RX-8s trunk space and all the hydrogen components weigh in at 187 lbs in total.
-Running in hydrogen mode, it produces no emissions other than water vapour and has a range of around 100 km (62 mi).
+Running in hydrogen mode, it produces no emissions other than water vapor and has a range of around 100 km (62 mi).
 In 2005, Mazda obtained street approval for this vehicle.
 The following year, the first vehicles were leased to customers in Idemitsu and Iwatani at a price of 420,000 JPY per month.
 In November 2007, Mazda announced the delivery of 30 RX-8 HRE to the Norwegian hydrogen project Hynor.

 The bivalent RENESIS wankel rotary engine has the following data: